 - The first problem of talent shows is the image of the artist they’re transporting.
 While looks have always been quite important in the music business, talent shows have mostly been focusing on young beautiful people winning the contests.
-This has greatly influenced the image of stars young people now have, they now often have difficulties to accept musicians that don’t fit into certain categories of looks.
+This has greatly influenced the image stars now have, and young people often have difficulties to accept musicians that don’t fit into certain categories of looks.
 This again means that many good and talented artists have problems to get accepted by the masses nowadays, as they don’t fit those norms.

 - At least some of those shows suggest that a musician is someone who can sing, dance, and entertain, and that’s basically it.
 If you can’t dance or entertain on stage, then you’re not an artist.
 The ones who will make it are those who know how to entertain, and how to please the masses.

 - Those shows suggest that all artists are just puppets.
 Artists are being chosen by experts, they do what they’re told to do, and they sing songs other people composed for them.
 Talent shows propagate the image of factory-like music production, which has to do very little with the way real art is usually being created.

 - Talent shows also suggest that an artist is simply someone who can sing and perform very well.
 But being a good singer doesn’t necessarily make you a good artist.
 There usually is no band, no instrument, just a sterile playback.
 Some talent shows have even been accused of using pitch correction during the performances.

 - Those shows often do not promote singers that are also songwriters (the so-called “singer-songwriters”).
 And if one of the participants actually is a singer-songwriter, then they will do everything to convince him or her to give up the songwriting.
 The ones who want to do their own music usually get kicked out of the show as soon as possible.